cztomsik/fridge/README.md

 # Fridge

 A small, batteries-included database library for Zig.
-It provides an alloc-free query builder, connection pooling, shorthands for common tasks, migrations, and more.
+It provides a type-safe query builder, connection pooling, shorthands for common tasks, migrations, and more.